pvyParts/allianceauth-toolbox/README.md

 ### View / Access Perms

+`toolbox | eve note | Can View own corps notes` Can View the Pilot Log with corp restricted notes

 `toolbox | eve note | Can view all eve notes` Can View the Pilot Log with non restricted notes

 `toolbox | eve note | Can View restricted eve notes` Can View the Pilot Log with restricted notes

 `toolbox | eve note | Can View ultra_restricted eve notes` Can View the Pilot Log with ultra restricted notes

+`toolbox | eve note | Can Add own corp members to notes` Can add/edit new/existing items to the Pilot Log as long as tehy are in the main characters corporation

-`toolbox | eve note | Can add new eve notes` Can add/edit new/existing items to the Pilot Log
+`toolbox | eve note | Can add new eve notes` Can add/edit new/existing items to the Pilot Log regardless of corp

 `toolbox | eve note | Can Add restricted eve notes` Can add/edit new/existing restricted items to the Pilot Log